 How To Hide Programs Installed In Windows 10?

-If You Do Not Want Anyone To Know About The Programs You Have Installed On Your Windows, and You Can Easily Hide The Installed Programs In Windows 10.
+If You Do Not Want Anyone To Know About The Programs You Have Installed On Your Windows, You Can Easily Hide The Installed Programs In Windows 10.

-When you install an application on your computer, Windows 10 displays it in the Programs and Features section in Control Panel and the Apps & Features section in Settings.
+When you install an application on your computer, Windows 10 displays it in the Programs and Features section in the Control Panel and the Apps & Features section in Settings.

-Windows 10 does not provide a direct way to hide installed programs from the control panel and Windows settings, But this can do by changing the Group Policy Editor.
-Also, if you are not comfortable using these two editors, you can use the Hide From Uninstall List program to hide all your installed programs.
+Windows 10 does not provide a direct way to hide installed programs from the control panel and Windows settings, But this can be done by changing the Group Policy Editor.

 Why should we hide programs in Windows 10?